- 5 lines per day habit

 If you wish to become a life-long reader of Latin or Greek outside of the university environment:

 - Set up an easy-to-reach goal that you can meet daily, e.g. 5 lines of Greek/Latin per day.

-- Place the text in a very visible location within an arm’s reach.
+- Place the text in a very visible location within arm’s reach.
 If you are using a pdf or link, make that link a prominent bookmark on your browser.

-- Develop the habit of reading immediately after another well-established habit, e.g. after you sit down on a bus, after you grab a cup of coffee, after you pour some tea at night, etc.
+- Develop the habit of reading immediately after another well-established habit, e.g. after you sit down on a bus, after you grab a cup of coffee or tea, after you finish a meal, etc.

 Even if you are a student with regular assignments, follow this regimen on holidays and breaks.
 You can always read more than five lines, but maintain the five lines of prose or poetry as a minimum goal for each day.
 The minimum goal is intended to encourage you to maintain the habit even on those days when you are exhausted or overly busy.
 If the goal is too high, you are likely to skip a day and break the habit.
 It is the development of the habit–not the quantity of lines–that matters.
 Once you develop a daily routine, the number of lines that you read will increase accordingly.